 When monitors are running at 30Hz or lower, G-Sync doubles the number of frames that are rendered by the video card to maintain compatibility with the technology.

-Distinct Features of FreeSync
+Features of FreeSync

 The open-source nature of FreeSync usually provides a more attractive price compared to monitors that support G-Sync.
 One reason for this is that FreeSync uses the VESA standard that enables Adaptive-Sync on DisplayPort or HDMI 1.4 interfaces.